isfaidaznam/loan-repayment-prediction/README.md

 Some reaches 6,000,000 some are negative numbers.
 Normalizing the values into a (-1,1) range is used on all columns.

-Below are the sample code snipet for the following normalisation.
+Below is an example code snipet for the following normalisation.
 ``` python
 def transform_home_ownership(text):
     # The values where set based on failure rate that was calculated within 01_data_analysis.py